-Beware: as with all LUA tables you can add values to them.
+Beware: as with regular LUA tables you can add values to the tex table.
 So, the following is valid:

 '''

 tex.foo = 123

 '''

 When you access a TEX parameter a look up takes place.
 For read-only variables that means that you will get something back, but when you set them you create a new entry in the table thereby making the original invisible.